Who I am, what AICAP HR is, and why this blueprint exists.

 - Regulatory exposure map (NYC, EU, Colorado, Canada)

-- CHRO + CEO alignment on scope
+- CHRO and CEO aligned on scope

-Scope + governance
+Scope and governance

-- 13-process matrix scored for this client
+- 13-process matrix scored for the company

-- Role-based access design
+- Role-based access designed

 - Pilot scope locked (one BU, one workflow)